 Short-term vacation rentals (such as VRBO/Airbnb/Private Condos) on the Big Island are allowed to host those who aren’t under quarantine.
 Local residents, those who have completed quarantine, or those who have tested out can stay in vacation rentals.
 Under the Governor’s Proclamation, if a guest breaks quarantine, the host can be arrested or fined as well as the quarantine breaker, whether or not they knew of the guest’s actions.
 So please do not come to Hawaii with the intention of breaking quarantine, it will put both you and your host in danger of legal action.

 Attractions and Activities

-Most visitor attractions and activities have limited availability or are just reopening.
-Call the specific business to see if they are operating.
+Most visitor attractions and activities are open with limited availability or are just reopening.
+Call the specific business to see what days they are operating.

 Island of Hawaii Events

-All large gatherings and major events have been canceled or rescheduled for later in the year (see the list below).
+Large gatherings and major events have been canceled or rescheduled (see the list below).

 • Kona Brewers Festival – Canceled – Rescheduled for March 13, 2021